FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 librdkafka, while the Rust language ensures correctness and reliability for the benchmarking tool.

-#figure(caption: [Architecture of the Kafka cluster])[
+// #figure(caption: [Architecture of the Kafka cluster])[
-  #image("/figures/kafka-cluster.excalidraw.svg")
+//   #image("/figures/kafka-cluster.excalidraw.svg")
-] <kafka-cluster>
+// ] <kafka-cluster>

 === Kafka Custer

-As we can see in @kafka-cluster, the Kafka cluster consists of three nodes for both Kafka and Zookeeper.
-This differs from @postgres-cluster, where we had a main pod and replicas, as neither Kafka nor Zookeeper have a main pod.
-They were initially designed to be a distributed system, so they are inherently distributed.
+Our Kafka cluster consists of three nodes for  both Kafka and Zookeeper.
+This differs from the PostgreSQL cluster depicted in @postgres-cluster, where we had a main pod and replicas, as neither Kafka nor Zookeeper have a main pod.
+They were initially designed to be a distributed system, so they are inherently behave as such.
 There is an internal election process, which determines which node is the leader, which is handled by Zookeeper.
+Zookeeper is required for Kafka to function as of writing this thesis, but it is planned to become optional in the future with KRaft mode#cite(<kafka-kraft>).

 === Performance Analysis